satkuma/Rdatasets/doc/datasets/rst/randu.rst

 ::

-    ## We could re-generate the dataset by the following R code
+    ## Not run: ## We could re-generate the dataset by the following R code
     seed <- as.double(1)
     RANDU <- function() {
         seed <<- ((2^16 + 3) * seed) %% (2^31)